Gehad-Saleh/Motor-Overcurrent-Protection/README.md

 # Motor-Overcurrent-Protection
- switch off the motor Automatedly,  when current is high
+ switch off the motor Automatedly,  when current is high using ardino and curent sensor